Don’t Let a Drive Start Control Malfunction Ruin Your Day

 To reset the drive start control malfunction in your Toyota vehicle, you’ll need to follow these steps:

-Please note that the above steps are general, meaning the steps to reset the drive start control can be different for each car model.
+Please note that the above steps are general, meaning the steps to reset the drive start control can differ for each car model.
 So it may be best to contact your dealership for safety reasons.

 Tips to avoid drive start control malfunction in the future